Last Updated on February 11, 2026 by Maged kamel

 Solved problems for net area estimation.

-Problem 3-1.
+A solved Problem 3-1.

 The area net, while selecting a vertical line AB= Ag – the area of bolts.

-We estimate the final diameter of the bolt as= (3/4+1/8)=7/8″ inch.
-The no. of bolts=2.
+We estimate the final diameter of the bolt as (3/4+1/8)=7/8″ inch.
+There are two bolts.

-3-The A gross=3/88=3.00 inch2, for the net area Anet we deduct the area of the 2 holes, then Anet=Ag-sum(d)t=3.00-2(3/8)(7/8)=2.34 inch2. for U=1, then A eff=1*2.34=2.34 inch2.
+3-The A gross=3/88=3.00 inch2, for the net area Anet we deduct the area of the two holes, then Anet=Ag-sum(d)t=3.00-2(3/8)(7/8)=2.34 inch2. for U=1, then A eff=1*2.34=2.34 inch2.

-This is a list of the equations used to estimate the limit state of Yielding and limit state of fracture for tension members.
+This is a list of the equations used to estimate the limit state of Yielding and the limit state of fracture for tension members.

 Problem 3-2-determine the critical net area for a plate.